4got1en/6ol-core/DISCORD_BOT_README.md

 # 6ol Discord Bot

-A Discord bot for the 6ol Core system, providing ritual management and progression tracking.
+A Discord bot for the 6ol Core system, providing ritual management, progression tracking, vault journaling, and automated workflows.

 ## Features

-- `/ascend` - Manage user ascension and role progression
+- `/ascend` — Manage user ascension and role progression
-- `/reflect` - Daily reflection prompts and tracking
+- `/reflect` — Daily reflection prompts, tracked and journaled to the vault
-- `/whisper` - Access whisper engine content
+- `/whisper` — Access whisper engine content (loop-level gated)
+- `/health` — Check if the bot is online and healthy
+- **Vault Journaling** — All reflections and rituals are committed to the [6ol-data-vault](https://github.com/4got1en/6ol-data-vault)
+- **Automated Workflows** — CI/CD, scheduled jobs, and persistent hosting

 ## Setup